tomwerneruk/aws-kata-tool/README.md

 `aws-kata-tool` is a 'stub' that can be used as a placeholder service for demos or gamedays, or as a test harness at different points of your project.

-This tool is designed to grow over time with various AWS themed functions for different architectures.
+This tool is designed to grow over time with various AWS themed functions for different AWS architectures.

 ## Mimic Server